manurwx/promotion-engine/README.md

 # Promotions Engine Microservice

+The aim of the project is build a demo microservice in Symfony.

+## Design

 The promotion engine has a bunch of affiliate marketing partners that are able to provide discounts on products.

 The client application or service can fire a request to the Promotions Engine with various pieces of data.